2222-01-05

 Therefore, you need to find out how your customers are interacting with your website and what they think should be improved.

-If you have just released a new website, you wouldn’t have much of a customer database or email list to directly contact your visitors.
-In this scenario, it’s better to focus on gathering responses from new visitors and do your best not to annoy or inconvenience them with badly-implemented pop-ups.
+If you have just launched a new website, you may not have a large customer database or email list to contact your visitors directly.
+In this scenario, it’s better to focus on gathering responses from new visitors and do your best not to annoy or inconvenience them with badly implemented pop-ups.

 Want to know more about collecting customer feedback and how to take action?